nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all residences: `list`

-Shows a list of all residences in the app.
+Shows the full list of all residences in the app.

 Format: `list`

 * The displayed list of residences will be sorted by their clean status.
 * Unclean residences come before clean residences.
+* After any edit to a filtered residence list that is returned by commands `find` and `remind`, the GUI displays this full residence list again.

 ### Listing residences with bookings starting in the next 7 days: `remind`